 Private businesses that provide goods or services to the public must provide for "public accommodations" under ADA law.
 The ADA establishes requirements for 12 categories of public accommodations, including bars and restaurants, service establishments, shops and stores, theaters, hotels, private schools and museums, and recreation facilities.

 The ADA requires that newly constructed facilities occupied on or after Jan.
 26, 1993, must meet or exceed the minimum criteria for ADA Standards for Accessible Design.
 Any alteration or renovation to elements, facilities, or spaces, or elements on or after Jan.
 26, 1992 must comply with the 1993 standards.

 Inquiries about ADA laws can be submitted for legal consultation from an attorney listed with the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.